pkrishna1801/system-design/README.md

 - **Scalability**: Designed using stateless pure functions, can be integrated with Akka Streams or Flink for distributed ingestion.
 - **Low Latency**:
-  - Uses `jsoniter-scala` which compiles codecs at runtime for high-speed JSON parsing (10–50x faster than traditional parsers like Jackson).
+  - Used `jsoniter-scala` which compiles codecs at runtime for high-speed JSON parsing (10–50x faster than traditional parsers like Jackson).
   - Avoids object-mapping overhead by directly parsing to case classes.
   - Minimal garbage generation.